 - Spear - open water & through the ice

-- However, illegal introductions of pike into Southcentral Alaska rivers and lakes have reduced the numbers of silver salmon, rainbow trout, and char available to anglers.
+- However, illegal introductions of pike into Southcentral Alaska rivers and lakes have reduced the numbers of Chinook salmon, coho salmon, rainbow trout, and char available to anglers.

 - The Division of Sport Fish has put together this instructional video to show you the many ways Pike can be taken in Southcentral.

 - Find out which open water lure pike will chase and attack from yards away.

 - Watch pike after pike caught by using spears, bow-fishing equipment, tip-ups, fly rods, even bobber and bait.

 How You Can Help